nanos-world/docs/docs/core-concepts/server-manual/server-linux-arm.md

 :::warning

-Please be carefull of the scripts and commands you will run!
+Please be careful with scripts and commands, do it at your own risk!

 :::